streamnative/pulumi-controller-runtime/README.md

 _This project is in an alpha stage, not suitable for production usage.
 Expect breaking changes._

+# Purpose

+Contollers/Operators frequently follow this pattern:

+1. They have an API extension (ex.
+CRD) that declaratively describes what one would like deployed
+2. The controller/operator watches for creations and updates (ex. of the CRD)
+3. A kubernetes object (ex CR) is created or updated
+4. The operator responds to the change and works forward to get the cluster to the neccessary final state (ex creating a statefulset, updating a service account, ectera)

+The last step is where the substance of many operators reside; however, the code is often boiletplate and boring.
+Gather the state of the cluster, figure out the difference between what is needed and what exists on the cluster, and do the neccessary creates, updates, and deletes.
+Often sequentially and frequently checking for errors.

+**Our CRDs give us a declarative way to specify what we want to deploy but we find ourselves writing controllers imperatively.**
+Our utility in this component is to show how to use the Pulumi Go SDK to write declarative code, eliminating the often common imperative parts of our controllers/operators.

 # Getting Started
 This library is designed to work with any Kubernetes controller that is based on the [kubernetes-sigs/controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) library.